Bike computers are devices that help us track our rides, connect additional sensors, or navigate through places we don’t know.

 The battery life is important if you plan to make full-day trips or don’t want to recharge the computer often.

 Aim for a battery life of at least 10, but rather around 15 hours.
-Remember, the more sensors are connected and the more features turned on, the faster the battery drain.
+Remember, the more sensors are connected and the more features turned on, the faster the battery drains.

 Most bike computers allow you to adjust the brightness to save battery.
 Some of them can do it automatically, thanks to an ambient sensor.